Rajnandini-0804/Data-Analysis-Dashboard-/README.md

 ## Dataset used and process
 * process:
--verify data for any missing value anamalies , and out the same.
+- verify data for any missing value anamalies , and out the same.
 - made sure data is consistent and clean with respect to data type,data format and values used.
 - Created pivot according to the questions asked
 - Merge all pivot tables into one dashboard and apply slicer to make dynamic.